LucasDavid1/fullstack-technical-test/README.md

 This project is a full-stack web application for managing an animal shelter.
 It provides a REST API built with Django REST Framework and a web client built with React and TypeScript using the Mantine UI framework.

 This is the [SonarCloud](https://sonarcloud.io/project/overview?id=LucasDavid1_fullstack-technical-test) link for the project.
+This is the [Pull request](https://github.com/LucasDavid1/fullstack-technical-test/pull/1) from myself to fix a bug.

 ## Table of Contents